Iguanacolossus/Capstone3-TBA/README.md

 This simple model did pretty decient with a recall score evening out at around 80.
 This would mean that 80 percent of seizures would be correctly identified.
 I would like to see if I can make this better.
 ![lr_plot](images/lr_plot_model1_rhophi_300epochs.png)

-## How Can I Make This Better?
+## CLassification with 2D CNN
-Upon researching how i could imporov my score with this 1D CNN arcitecture I came across a thesis paper by Xiaoyo Yu on Human activity recognition that referenced an idea from Jiang and Yin (2015) who converted there 1 demensional time series accelreometer data into 2 dementional descrete fourier transformations.
-Using this idea I decided to make my own 2d fourier transformation by take the fast forier transformation at sliding windows of time for each sample to make a spectragram like the ones use in audio data analysis.  <br>
+I got the idea to treat samples like spectrograms from Jiang and Yin (2015) who converted there 1 demensional time series accelreometer data into 2 dementional descrete fourier transformations.
+To make my own 2d fourier transformations I will take the fast forier transformation at sliding windows of time for each sample to make a spectragram like the ones use in audio data analysis.  <br>

 For each channel of each time series sample I created a spectrogram. an example of a sample and its two channels in below. <br>